Freezystem/mjml-bar-chart/README.md

 npm i -S @freezystem/mjml-bar-chart
 ```

-Then add the package to your .mjmlconfig:
+Then add the package to your `.mjmlconfig` file:

 ```json
 {